centreon/centreon-documentation/versioned_docs/version-23.10/administration/centreon-ha/acceptance-guide.md

 ### Check the status of the database synchronization

-To verify that the database synchronization is working, execute the command:
+To verify that the database synchronization is working, execute the following command:

 ```bash
 /usr/share/centreon-ha/bin/mysql-check-status.sh